‘FURTHER ITEMS ON PARTICULAR ASPECTS OF LVT:

 Of these two principles the first is more basic.
 The notion that everyone should contribute towards any benefit received is beyond dispute, and one could reasonably argue that simply being a member of a community is a benefit in itself.
 It is with the second principle that disagreement and discord usually arises.

 Most would agree with Marx’s dictum: ‘From each according to his ability, to each according to his need’, but much disagreement arises with the definitions of ‘ability’ and ‘need’.
 However no-one has expressed it better and it remains a guiding principle for all systems of fair taxation.
-But the principle of ‘ability to pay’ must apply only to the able bodied and able minded, and of course should exclude children and old people; in other words it should apply only to what is generally described as the ‘workforce’.
-It is the workforce that creates the wealth of society, some part of which has to be collected to maintain the society (1).
-LVT is a fair way of making this collection but of course, as the name implies, it is limited in scope to the economic relationship that the society has with land, especially with urban land.
+But in deciding those who are best able to bear the burden of taxation one must acknowledge the importance of existing wealth ownership.
+As described in the explanation, part 1, item 3, the best forms of taxation are direct taxes and those aimed at existing wealth.
+LVT satisfies both of these requirements, but as the name implies, it is limited in scope to the economic relationship that society has with land, especially urban land.

 It is clear from the explanation in part 2 that the bulk of any revenue derived from LVT would be from higher value urban sites.
 In large part the enterprises that occupy these sites are there through necessity; in the need to be close to the centre of economic activity.
 They are essentially ‘site dependent’; the high street shop, the department store, the central office, the bank, all need a central site to operate effectively.
 There are however other enterprises and individuals who are not site dependent, who are able to generate high earnings through activities that require no need to be permanently located on high value land.
 One thinks for instance of high earning individuals in the areas of sport, entertainments and online trading.
 A skilled operator can work effectively at home or trading from a lap-top in a hotel room, purely as an agent, without any need of an office, display space or warehousing.